 2009 was the Society’s 125th anniversary year, and a number of events including a special service in the Parish Church and an exhibition in Gallery Oldham were organised to mark it.

-The membership has continued to expand, and in 2013, with numbers approaching 150, the choir moved to a larger rehearsal venue in the newly refurbished Chadderton Town Hall.
+The membership has continued to expand, and membership numbers peaked in 2013 with about 150 members.
+The choir moved to a larger rehearsal venue in the newly refurbished Chadderton Town Hall.